sjurmsc/MSC2023/README.md

 URL: https://www.overleaf.com/read/tzwckfrpfbvw
 --
+### Wednesday 31.08.2022
+I have been reading the Integrated ground model report from the TNWWFZ project, and gotten more familliar.
+Meanwhile I have been preparing for the first meeting of the semester.

 ### Thursday 25.08.2022
 This past week I have started to set up the necessary infrastructure that should be in place to work on the MSc assignment.
 Among these are the github repository, python miniconda environment (for which a yml file will be added to the repo soon), Overleaf document using NTNU's recommended typesetting and structure.
 I started writing the log script, which will allow me to store the ML weights from any given training situation so that they may be loaded at any time I should want to access them.
 Each training instance should create a subfolder within the Models folder, and include some descriptive text document.